boatinalamp/website/content/post/Why I made This blog.md

 Thats why I decided to create a blog.
 ![Person writing](/person_Writing.jpg)
 ## To Inspire My audience[^1]
-Writing a blog allows one to express ones feelings and air out ones judgements abut life, It could also affect the readers life such by:
+Writing a blog allows one to express ones feelings and air out ones judgements abut life, It could also affect the readers life by allowing them to:
 * Improve their quality of life.
 * Increase their day's output.
 * Make something lovely.